SoftFx/AlgoBots/100YearPortfolio/README.md

 If the equity loss is critical the bot will be stopped.

 ## Required Links
-**For bot running you have to create Google Sheet with Configuration.**
+**To run the bot, create a Google Sheet with the bot’s configuration.**

-Template for Google Sheet Configuration is here (ссылка)
+Find the template for the Configuration sheet [here](https://docs.google.com/spreadsheets/d/1ZsGQNKJPx-6uD1zk2xgob47NaAbp7BRLplIflFuM2XU/edit?usp=sharing)

-[Guide](https://github.com/SoftFx/AlgoBots/wiki/How-to-copy-Google-sheet-config-for-a-bot%3F) how to create Google Sheet and setup it.
+Find the Guide on how to create and set up the Google Sheet [here](https://github.com/SoftFx/AlgoBots/wiki/How-to-copy-Google-sheet-config-for-a-bot%3F)

-If you want to use all features you need to create test google account.
-Guide you can find here (ссылка).
+If you want to use all features, create a test Google account.
+Find the Guide [here](https://github.com/SoftFx/AlgoBots/wiki/How-to-connect-with-Google-Service-credentials%3F)

 ## Connect to Configuration sheet
 First of all you need to create a connection to Configuration before running a bot.